Bitdefender VPN Review

 Which is better, Bitdefender or Norton?

 Neither Bitdefender VPN nor Norton VPN are better than the other.
 We give both companies an eight out of 10 rating.
-Bitdefender has around 1,300 servers worldwide while Norton has about 1,500, so they’re roughly comparable there.
+Bitdefender has around 4,000 servers worldwide while Norton has about 2,000, giving Bitdefender an edge in server coverage.
 In addition, both have some privacy issues.
 Both companies, for instance, log IP addresses.
 Based in Romania, Bitdefender is slightly safer since it’s outside Five Eyes, Nine Eyes, and 14 Eyes jurisdictions.
 Norton, in contrast, is based in the U.S., a member of the Five Eyes, so it can be forced to turn over those IP addresses to government agencies.
 But, Bitdefender comes with a kill switch, while Norton doesn’t.
 In the end, then, it’s a toss-up.

 -